dayathapa1234/Meta-Database-Engineer-Professional-Certificate/1-Introduction to Databases/week2/lab4/LabInstructions.md

 **Create the SQL statement**

-1-Write an SQL statement  that contains the CREATE TABLE command followed by the name of the table, which is “invoice” in this case.
+1. Write an SQL statement  that contains the CREATE TABLE command followed by the name of the table, which is “invoice” in this case.

-2-Open parenthesis to define the tables columns including customer ID, order date, quantity and total price.
+2. Open parenthesis to define the tables columns including customer ID, order date, quantity and total price.

-3-Assign each column a suitable datatype as described earlier.
+3. Assign each column a suitable datatype as described earlier.

-4-Add a closing parenthesis and a semi-colon to the end of the SQL statement as follows:
+4. Add a closing parenthesis and a semi-colon to the end of the SQL statement as follows:

 ```SQL
 CREATE TABLE invoice(customerID VARCHAR(50), orderDate DATE, quantity INT, price DECIMAL);

 ```

-5-Press enter to execute the query.
+5. Press enter to execute the query.

 If you have followed all the steps correctly you should now be able to see the invoice table created inside the cm_devices database by typing: